ibm-cloud-docs/cis/rate-limiting.md

 {: #create-a-custom-rate-limiting-rule-tf}
 {: terraform}

-To create a rate-limiting ruleset, you must create an entry point first, then create the rate-limiting ruleset.
+To create a rate-limiting ruleset, you must create an entrypoint first, then create the rate-limiting ruleset.
 To do so, follow these steps:

-1. To create an entry point ruleset, run the following command:
+1. To create an entrypoint ruleset, run the following command:

    ```terraform
    resource "ibm_cis_ruleset_entrypoint_version" "config" {